rajaraodv/redispubsub/README.md

         });
 ```

 While the user is chatting, if we restart the app **on localhost or on a single host**, socket.io attempts to reconnect multiple times (based on configuration) to see if it can connect.
-If the server comes up within that time, it will reconnect.
+If the server comes up with in that time, it will reconnect.
 So we see the below logs:

 <p align='center'>
 <img src="https://github.com/rajaraodv/redispubsub/raw/master/pics/reconnectOn1server.png" height="300px" width="600px" />